SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 This code can be read as:

 “Declare a new constant called `maximumNumberOfLoginAttempts`, and give it a value of `10`.
 Then, declare a new variable called `currentLoginAttempt`, and give it an initial value of `0`.”

-In this example,
-the maximum number of allowed login attempts is declared as a constant, because the maximum value never changes.
+In this example, the maximum number of allowed login attempts is declared as a constant, because the maximum value never changes.
 The current login attempt counter is declared as a variable, because this value must be incremented after each failed login attempt.

-You can declare a constant or a variable without assigning a value to it immediately, as long as you're initializing them with a value before they're used:
+You can declare a constant or a variable without assigning a value to it immediately, as long as you're initializing them with a value before they're used.

 ```swift
 var environment = "development"